 Duration

 The first element is about the life span or duration.
 You need to be careful when picking any projector model.
-Never put your investment into something which might die out shortly or is not running for a long duration.
+Never put your investment into something that might die out shortly or is not running for a long duration.

 As we get into the specifications, lamp, laser, and LED projectors are having 10K, 20K, and 30K hours of long life spans, respectively.
 Hence, this is equal to the 14, 28, and 42 months of non-stop use.
 It is to be made clear that this life span is just indicated based on the length of use and not on ownership length.